Content medically reviewed by Vicky Magobet, PMHNP-BC, on April 24, 2023.

 Fentanyl addiction or alcohol addiction alone is tough to manage, but beating a reliance on both substances can be even harder.
 Fighting addiction is difficult, and withdrawal from fentanyl and alcohol is scary, painful and potentially dangerous.
 Thankfully, you don't have to face this fight alone.

 Diamond House Detox offers support specifically for fentanyl addiction and alcohol addiction.
 We understand that everyone's journey to recovery will be different, and our health care providers treat each person as an individual who needs a customized treatment plan.
-Contact us to take the first step toward releasing the grip alcohol and fentanyl have on you or your loved one.
+Call us at (800) 205-6107 or contact us online to take the first step toward releasing the grip alcohol and fentanyl have on you or your loved one.

 Learn More About Alcohol Addiction Treatment